bbolker/bbmisc/peeves.md

 Use a bibliographic citation manager.
 I prefer [Zotero](https://www.zotero.org/) because it is free, powerful, and convenient, but you can use anything that works for you and your co-authors.
 Using a citation manager means you can keep track of everything you've read whether or not you use it in your paper; any modern citation manager + document preparation system will make the process of switching reference formats nearly painless.

+When citing scholarly work that is available online (e.g. a peer-reviewed journal article or conference proceedings, or an article in a preprint archive), give the full citation information, not just the URL or [DOI](https://www.doi.org/); it's more formal, and readers who are familiar with the literature in your area will be able to know what you're citing without having to click through a link.
+Do include the URL or DOI in the citation, for convenience.
+Use the DOI in place of the URL of the publisher's web site wherever possible.

 ## Vocabulary/words to avoid

 - "utili[sz]e" (use "use" instead)